Travel between Jersey and the EU from 1 January 2021

 All horses, ponies and donkeys need to have:

 horse passport with a completed

-Exporters apply to the Department of the Environment for an export health certificate by completing and returning the form, allowing 10 working days for processing.
+Exporters apply to Natural Environment for an export health certificate by completing and returning the application form, allowing 10 working days for processing.

 Export health certificate application form